flutter/website/src/content/platform-integration/ios/launch-screen.md

-The default Flutter template includes an Xcode storyboard named `LaunchScreen.storyboard` that can be customized your own assets.
+The default Flutter template includes an Xcode storyboard named `LaunchScreen.storyboard` that can be customized with your own assets.
 By default, the storyboard displays a blank image, but you can change this.
 To do so, open the Flutter app's Xcode project